Code-Institute-Submissions/Munchkin-Megan/README.md

 From feedback through family members and a small select group of willing testers, the site looks most appealing on mobile devices and iPad, with the iPad display being particularly attractive.

 ![testing spreadsheet](https://i.imgur.com/Pe4tCP3.jpg)

+#### **Mentor Advice**
+During my final consultation, I was advised by my mentor to 'fix' the navigation bar to the top of the screen, reducing the scroll time of the user.
+While I respect his opinion, I felt that this effected the aesthetics of the page and decided to leave the menu 'unfixed'.

+My mentor also advised to check for 'white space' in my gallery at the responsive breakpoints.
+I have spent some considerable time trying to remove as much of the 'white space' as possible.
+While some still remains, it is now far less than when I initially built my gallery space.

+I was advised to extend the contact form width for mobile devices.
+In doing this, the form also extended at larger breakpoints.
+In using media queries to set each individual breakpoint, I found that the media query was not working correctly for my form, but other media queries were still responding.
+Due to time restraints, I took the decision to set the form width to 70% across all breakpoints.
+I have contacted both student support and my mentor, but at the time of submission have had no response.
+I will implement the media query correctly when I have spoken to the support team.

 #### **Navigation**
 - Links to other .html files respond as expected with minimal loading on transfer.